19wintersp/ImageTools/docs/index.md

 **ImageTools is a set of tools for working with images from the command line.**

+If you have any issues with the docs or the software, please [open an issue](https://github.com/19wintersp/ImageTools/issues/new) on the GitHub repo.

 ## All pages

 * [Basic usage](usage.html)